Steamboat: Walking the steamboat over sandbars or away from reefs

 Walking the boat was a way of lifting the bow of a steamboat like on crutches, getting up and down a sandbank with poles, blocks, and strong rigging, and using paddlewheels to lift and move the ship through successive steps, on the helm.
-Moving of a boat from a sandbar was by its own action known as "walking the boat" and "grass-hoppering".
+Moving of a boat from a sandbar by its own action was known as "walking the boat" and "grass-hoppering".
 Two long, strong poles were pushed forward from the bow on either side of the boat into the sandbar at a high degree of angle.
 Near the end of each pole, a block was secured with a strong rope or clamp that passed through pulleys that lowered through a pair of similar blocks attached to the deck near the bow.
 The end of each line went to a winch which, when turned, was taut and, with its weight on the stringers, slightly raised the bow of the boat.
 Activation of the forward paddlewheels and placement of the poles caused the bow of the boat to raise and move the boat forward perhaps a few feet.
 It was laborious and dangerous work for the crew, even with a Steam donkey driven capstan winch.